noahsug/json5-writer/README.md

 # json5-writer
-> Comment-preserving JSON5 parser
+> Comment-preserving JSON / JSON5 parser

-json5-writer provides an API for parsing JSON5 without losing comments or formatting.
+json5-writer provides an API for parsing JSON and JSON5 without losing comments or formatting.
 It does so by transforming JSON5 into a JavaScript AST and using [jscodeshift](https://github.com/facebook/jscodeshift) to update values.

 ## Example
 ```js